SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Photometric analysis

-Adopting the standard parameters $n = 10$ and $K = 0.119$ for the power-law density profile of the envelope \citep{Chevalier1989ApJ, Piro2021ApJ}, the mass of the hydrogen-rich envelope of SN~2022ngb results to be approximately $\sim0.05 \, \msun$.
-We then estimate the initial envelope radius, $R_e$, using a shock-cooling model based on the early bolometric data.
+Adopting the standard parameters $n = 10$ and $K = 0.119$ for the power-law density profile of the envelope \citep{Chevalier1989ApJ, Piro2021ApJ}, the mass of the hydrogen-rich envelope of SN~2022ngb was estimated as $\sim0.05 \, \msun$.
+We then estimated the initial envelope radius, $R_e$, using a shock-cooling model based on the early bolometric data.
 In this model, the emission is governed by the diffusion timescale of the envelope, $t_{\mathrm{d,\, env}} = \sqrt{3\kappa K M_{\mathrm{e}} / [(n - 1) v_{\mathrm{t}} c]}$.
-Applying this model to the observation at MJD 59751.5, when the SN luminosity was $L_{\mathrm{Bol}} = 9.84 \times 10^{40} \, \mathrm{erg \, s^{-1}}$, yields an initial radius of $R_{\mathrm{e}}$ $\sim10^{11} \, \mathrm{cm}$, suggesting a relatively compact progenitor similar to that of SN 2022crv.
+Applying this model to the observation at MJD 59751.5, when the SN luminosity was $L_{\mathrm{Bol}} = 9.84 \times 10^{40} \, \mathrm{erg \, s^{-1}}$, yielded an initial radius of $R_{\mathrm{e}}$ $\sim10^{11} \, \mathrm{cm}$, suggesting a relatively compact progenitor, similar to that of SN 2022crv.
 However, as noted by \cite{Reguitti2025AA}, radius estimates derived from the faint, early-stage shock cooling emission can be unreliable.
 Therefore, the value derived here should be considered an order-of-magnitude estimate.
-A more accurate determination would likely require a direct observation of the progenitor, not available in our dataset.
+A more accurate determination would likely require a direct observation of the progenitor (not available in our dataset).

-We present the detailed best-fit parameters for SN~2022ngb and other comparisons objects as derived from the two-component and Arnett's approximation models in Table \ref{apptab_snlcfittingparams}.
+We present the detailed best-fit parameters for SN~2022ngb and other comparisons objects, as derived from the two-component and Arnett's approximation models in Table \ref{apptab_snlcfittingparams}.
 The core properties derived for SN~2022ngb are consistent with those of the comparison sample.
 In contrast, the properties of the outer shell differ significantly, suggesting a thinner, lower-mass residual hydrogen envelope (see Sect. \ref{sec_shockcooling}).

-To provide a complementary and self-consistent verification of the parameters derived from our semi-analytical modeling, we apply the scaling relations discussed by \citep{Pumo2023MNRAS}.
-Adopting the methodology of \cite{Medler2021MNRAS} for reference selection, we utilize a set of well-characterized SESNe.
-Specifically, we select the He-rich Type IIb and Ib events SN~1993J, SN~2003bg, and SN~2008D as primary references, and include the He-poor Type Ic events SN~2004aw and SN~2002ap for comparison.
-The scaling relations can be described as:
+To provide a complementary and self-consistent verification of the parameters derived from our semi-analytical modeling, we applied the scaling relations from \cite{Pumo2023MNRAS}.
+Adopting the methodology of \cite{Medler2021MNRAS} for reference selection, we utilized a set of well-characterized SESNe.
+Specifically, we selected the He-rich Type IIb and Ib events SN~1993J, SN~2003bg, and SN~2008D as primary references, and include the He-poor Type Ic events SN~2004aw and SN~2002ap for comparison.
+The scaling relations can be described as